UNESCO Chair - Profile

 Clips

-Federal Minister Leonore Gewessler - Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation & Technology
+Federal Minister Leonore Gewessler - Austrian Federal Minister for Climate Action, Environment, Energy, Mobility, Innovation and Technology

 Andrej Sovinc - Slovenian engineer, hydrologist & ecologist (IUCN/WCPA)